CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Events-and-Notifications/Monitor-WJH-Events.md

 {{%notice info%}}

 By default, Cumulus Linux 4.0.0 and later provides the NetQ Agent and CLI.
-Depending on the version of Cumulus Linux running on your NVIDIA switch, you may need to upgrade the NetQ Agent and optionally the CLI to the latest release.
+Depending on the version of Cumulus Linux running on your NVIDIA switch, you might need to upgrade the NetQ Agent and optionally the CLI to the latest release.

 ```
 cumulus@<hostname>:~$ sudo apt-get update